 The Government is deepening the State's presence in the UK, having re-established the consulate in Cardiff and beefed up the embassy in London.
 There are plans to establish a new consulate in the north of England.

 The next summit of the British-Irish Council will be held in Dublin in November.
 Prime Minister Johnson raised the issue of the summit with me and expressed an interest in attending.
 I expressed the view that it would be a positive statement on his part if he were to do so because it has not been the practice of British Prime Ministers generally to attend; they have usually been represented by the deputy Prime Minister.
-It would be a positive statement if the Prime Minister to attend if he is able to do so.
+It would be a positive statement if the Prime Minister were to attend if he is able to do so.

 Written answers are published on the Oireachtas website.